bi-labor/es-mssql/docs/elasticsearch/exercise2.md

 # Exercise 2: Initializing Elasticsearch and Kibana

 The purpose of this exercise is to start _Elasticsearch_ and _Kibana_.
-You have to options for running them:
+You have two options for running them:

 1. Using Docker
-1. Or installing them on your machine.
+1. Or install them on your machine.

-In university computer laboratories use the Docker option.
-Otherwise chose the option best suited for you.
+In the university computer laboratories use the Docker option.
+Otherwise choose the option best suited for you.

 ## Option 1: Start _Elasticsearch_ and _Kibana_ using Docker